-Regulatory risk is the risk of loss arising from a breach of existing regulation or regulatory changes in the markets in which the group operates.
+Regulatory risk is the risk of loss arising from a breach of existing regulation or future regulatory changes in the markets in which the group operates.
 The volatile economic environment of recent years has resulted in a greater focus on regulation, and there has been an increase in the level of scrutiny placed upon lenders in the non-standard market.
-In particular, HM Treasury/Department for Business Innovation and Skills have commissioned research into a cap on the total cost of credit, the results of which are expected in mid-2012.
+In particular, the FCA will replace the OFT as the regulatory body for credit businesses in 2014 and there remains uncertainty as to the exact form of regulation.
 In addition the BASEL III regulatory regime for determining regulatory capital and liquidity requirements is to replace the current BASEL II regime in 2015.

-The group's operations are subject to various forms of regulation originating from Europe, the UK and the Republic of Ireland.
+The group's operations are subject to various forms of regulation originating from Europe, the UK, Poland and the Republic of Ireland.
 These regulations are subject to continual modification which could adversely affect the group's operations if they are not effectively anticipated and responded to.
 Changes to legislation could include the introduction of interest rate caps, changes to regulations on doorstep lending, more stringent consumer credit legislation or changes in the employment status of CCD's self-employed agents.

 In order to effectively manage the risk associated with changing regulation, the group has a central in-house legal team which, working closely with the CCD and Vanquis Bank compliance functions, seeks to ensure that the group's operations are compliant with current legislation and manages the implementation of future changes to legislation.
 Expert third party legal advice is taken where necessary.
-Divisional compliance functions are in place which manage compliance and report to divisional boards.
-In addition, both directly and through its trade body, the Consumer Credit Association, the group aims to maintain a constructive level of dialogue with its regulators to ensure that its businesses are fully understood.
+Divisional compliance functions are in place which manage compliance and report to divisional Boards.
+In addition, both directly and through its trade body, the Consumer Credit Association and The UK Card Association, the group aims to maintain a constructive level of dialogue with its regulators to ensure that its businesses are fully understood.
 The group as full and active participation in all relevant regulatory review and consultation process in the UK and EU.